jacoscaz/columnify-json/README.md

 # tabulate-json

-A simple, no-dependencies CLI tool to render JSON in tabular form.
+A simple, one-dependency CLI tool to render JSON in tabular form.
-Useful for working through configuration files, use with other CLI tools such as `grep` and `jq` for maximum effect.
+Useful for working through configuration files.
+Use with other CLI tools, such as `jq` and `grep`, for maximum effect.

 ## How to use